 - Obesity and inactivity are closely linked.
 Keeping active can help people stay at a healthy weight or lose weight.
 It can also lower the risk of heart disease, diabetes, stroke, high blood pressure, osteoporosis, and certain cancers, as well as reduce stress and boost mood.
 Inactive (sedentary) lifestyles do just the opposite. - The World Health Organization, the U.S. Dept. of Health and Human Services, and other authorities recommend that for good health, adults should get the equivalent of two and a half hours of moderate-to-vigorous physical activity each week.
-Children should get even more, at least one hour a day. - Sanford has made physical health a high priority, and has set measurable outcomes.
-The outcomes include assessing a baseline for weight and scheduled periodic measurement, education session participation and exercise participation.
+Children should get even more, at least one hour a day. - Sanford has prioritized physical health and has set measurable outcomes as a baseline for weight and periodic measurement, education session participation and exercise participation.
 The Sanford Health fit program is available to all classroom teachers and includes four areas of focus; nutrition, activity, behavioral health and sleep.
-The program is available to promote healthy lifestyles in homes, schools, and daycares.
+The program is available to promote healthy lifestyles in homes, schools and daycares.